kerathy/Statement/README.md

 #### Also, I have two other private class projects from May 2020 to June 2020, just for more job opportunities at that time.

 No matter what kind of private or university class I took before, I never disclosed any class notes or class questions to anyone before.
 So don't worry about that.
 Private classes—that's your business.
 It's none of my business.
 I will not share them with others in the future, no matter who you are.
 I will not damage others' benefits.
 Don't worry about that.
 I don't want to be involved in patent issues.
-The problems I met in the interviews are not the same, and the solutions I provided are not the same.
+The questions I met in the interviews were not the same, and the solutions I provided were not the same.
 There shouldn't be any issues.
 If you're talking about similar coding questions, if you practice a lot, it's possible for you to have similar questions in the interview.

 #### Twitter Stream Processor (Spark, Python, JavaScript)<br/>